• Skip to primary navigation

 3. Chop It Once, Use It Twice

 Let’s face it, there’s a lot of chopping prep for cooking whole food plant-based meals.
 To speed things up and minimize cleanup, if you’re cooking from scratch and know what other meals you’ll be making that week, go ahead and chop extra for those other meals.
-Onions, celery, and potatoes are often used in many recipes, so why not save time and mess by chopping them all at once?
+Onions, celery, and carrots are often used in many recipes, so why not save time and mess by chopping them all at once?

 4. Use a “Garbage Bowl”